genesiscommunitysuccess/docs/docs/001_develop/03_client-capabilities/004_header/docs/api/foundation-header.navigation.navigateto.md

 ## Remarks

-Requires setup of the Router and usage of the FAST Router
+Requires setup of the Router and usage of the Router